 "Hypertrophic cardiomyopathy can be manageable, but at some point, a cat that has it is probably going to go into heart failure," says Michelle Beck, DVM, CCRT, CVA, of the Backlund Animal Clinic in Omaha, Neb.
 "When it comes to congestive heart failure, usually about a year after detection is the lifespan."

 The wild ancestors of the Turkish Angora were some of the first cats domesticated in the Middle East's Fertile Crescent.
 An old breed, Europeans noticed them sometime around the 16th century, according to the Turkish Angora Breed Council (TABC), when their brilliant white, long-hair coats made them prized as breeding stock for the more popular Persian.

 So prolific was this outbreeding process that it nearly drove the Angora to extinction by the end of the 19th century, as their own bloodlines were given a back seat to building up the Persian's.
-The Turkish Angora was saved from oblivion by caretakers in their home country who began collecting white Angoras for breeding and preservation in the Ankara Zoo in the early 20th century, the TABC says.
-They have bred and raised Angoras ever since but didn't begin selling cats for export outside of Turkey until the 1960s, when breeding pairs began making their way to Canada and the United States.
+The Turkish Angora was saved from oblivion by caretakers in their home country who began collecting white Angoras for breeding and preservation in the Ankara Zoo in the early 20th century, according to the TABC.
+The zoo has bred and raised Angoras ever since, but didn't begin selling cats for export outside of Turkey until the 1960s when breeding pairs began making their way to Canada and the United States.

-Today, Turkish Angoras are still a rare breed, but they were accepted by the Cat Fanciers' Association for championship in 1973 and all registered Angoras must still be able to trace their lineage back to the Ankara Zoo.
+Today, Turkish Angoras are still a rare breed, but they were accepted by the Cat Fanciers' Association for championship in 1973.
+All registered Angoras must still be able to trace their lineage back to the Ankara Zoo.

-• You can, in fact, go to the Ankara Zoo in Turkey and see the Angora.
+* You can still go to the Ankara Zoo in Turkey and see the Angora.